strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 published: false
 ---

-April was a very productive month for the team, we were focused on the following areas:
+April was a very productive month for the LoopBack team!
+We focused on the following areas:

 * Strong referential integrity for relations
 * Model discovery